INSIGHT-How Africa is bearing the brunt of palm oil's perfect storm | Headlines

 "I didn't even want to sell anymore because I thought, if the price of oil had gone up that much, what am I going to earn?" she said as she stirred a batch of cakes at her street-side stall in Ivory Coast's lagoon-side commercial capital.
 Neither Russia nor Ukraine produces palm oil, a tropical commodity, but Moscow's invasion has triggered knock-on effects across today's intricately interconnected global economy.

 Drought decimated soy oil exports from Argentina and rapeseed production in Canada.
-Poor weather in Indonesia and COVID-related immigration restrictions in Malaysia throttled palm oil output and caused labor shortages on plantations.
-"The only bright spot, in a way, was a sunflower," said LMC's Fry.
+Poor weather in Indonesia and COVID-related immigration restrictions in Malaysia throttled palm oil output and caused labour shortages on plantations.
+"The only bright spot, in a way, was sunflower," said LMC's Fry.

 Then Russia sent its military into Ukraine in February, disrupting shipments from the Black Sea region, which accounts for 60% of sunflower production and over three-quarters of exports, and wiping out a huge share of global supply.
 If that wasn't enough, high crude oil prices – another consequence of the war – have added further pressure to vegetable oil supplies by increasing demand for biofuels.

-The contract has now jumped around 35% this year.
+The contract, which jumped more than 9% on Wednesday, has now risen by close to 50% this year.
 REAPING THE BENEFIT

 Culinary tradition aside, the choice of palm oil has also been an economic one for many poor countries, given it has historically been the cheapest of the major vegetable oils.
 Lately, however, World Bank data show it's been catching up to rivals, particularly soy and sunflower oil.